-Rockset uses a modern, cloud-native Aggregator Leaf Tailer (ALT) architecture that auto-scales in the cloud, and automates cluster provisioning and index management.
+Rockset uses a modern, cloud-native architecture that auto-scales in the cloud, and automates cluster provisioning and index management.
 This significantly minimizes any operational overhead, because you will never need to provision capacity or manage servers,

-For more information about how Rockset uses the ALT architecture and its performance benchmarks, see the Evaluating Data Latency for Real-Time Databases white paper.
+For more information about Rockset's architecture and its performance benchmarks, see the Evaluating Data Latency for Real-Time Databases white paper.

 Stored data is encrypted using AES-256, and SSL used in transit.
-In addition, you can mask sensitive information using field mappings during data ingestion.
+In addition, you can mask sensitive information using an ingest transformation.
 Read more about our security features including SAML, OAuth, and Okta for single sign-on in the Security section of our documentation.
 See our Data Privacy Addendumfor additional information.

 To get started, create a Rockset account.
 See our Quick Start guide to try out Rockset by running queries on some sample data.
 Or, learn how to start loading your data by connecting your data source!